 Your turn begins as soon as the previous player's turn ends.
-When your cards are arranged the way you want, go to phase 1.
+If you want to play some cards or arrange what Items you have equipped, do so and then go to phase 1.

 (1) Kick Open The Door: Draw one card from the Door deck and turn it face up.